Law Office Of Paul L. Urich, P.A.

 Even if your spouse agrees to accept the marital debt as part of the settlement, it doesn’t necessarily protect you from obligations.
 All your creditors care about is who’s name is on the loan agreement.
 In most cases, your name will be on the bottom line.
 Telling the collections caller that your ex-spouse is responsible for the debt isn’t likely to matter to them.
 If your ex-spouse doesn’t pay the debt, you are still on the hook for it.
 It is important to get your name off the debt before the divorce judgment is finalized.

-If You Have Accepted the Debt As Part Of Your Settlement
+What If You Have Accepted The Debt As Part Of Your Settlement?

 If you have accepted the debt as part of the divorce settlement, you may not be able to discharge it by filing for Chapter 7 bankruptcy.
 The courts often consider your acceptance of the debt as part of the spousal support obligation.
 Child support and spousal support (alimony) obligations are not dischargeable debt.
 It is important to eliminate as much debt as possible before your divorce.

-If You Intend To File For Divorce, Call Us About Your Debt
+If You Intend To File For Divorce, Call My Firm First!

 Bankruptcy Overview